heispv/biotope/docs/index.md

 !!! info "Biotope is still under development"

     Biotope is still under development and the API is subject to change.
+    The package is currently only meant for developer use and prototyping.

+The *Biotope* CLI integration is our attempt to integrate BioCypher ecosystem packages into an accessible suite for scientific knowledge management.
+We are first approaching the project from a CLI perspective, as this is the most basic technology for prototyping automated workflows.
+We aim to extend this towards other user-interfaces, such as web apps, in the future.

+*Biotope* contains various modules for different tasks, some of which are straightfoward applications of existing BioCypher packages, while others are prototypes for new features.
+See more information in the API documentation.

+- `biotope init`: Initialize a new project in the BioCypher suite
+- `biotope build`: Build a BioCypher knowledge representation
+- `biotope chat`: Chat with a BioCypher project (BioChatter)
+- `biotope read`: Extract information from unstructured modalities (BioGather)
+- `biotope view`: Use visual analysis tools to interpret your data and metadata
+- `biotope annotate`: Annotate your data with consistent metadata in Croissant ML

 ## Metadata annotation using Croissant, short guide